thawkin3/tdd-for-ui-demo/README.md

 9. Write a test that looks for the email address input (fails)
 10. Render an email input and label (passes)
 11. Refactor your code to line up the form inputs in nice columns (note that the tests continue to pass during our refactor!)
+12. Write a test that looks for a submit button (fails)
+13. Render a submit button (passes)